-- But for angle ABC, sinθ2= Perpendicular/ Hypotenuse = AC/AB
+- But for ∠ABC, sinθ2= Perpendicular/ Hypotenuse = AC/AB

 Confusing, isn’t?
 To remove this confusion, we will name different sides of the right-angled triangle as adjacent, opposite and hypotenuse.

-- Adjacent: It will be the side adjacent to the angle being considered.
+- Adjacent: It is the side adjacent to the angle being considered.

-- Opposite: It will be the side opposite to angle being considered.
+- Opposite: It is the side opposite to angle being considered.

-- Hypotenuse: It will be the side opposite to the right angle of the triangle (or the largest side).
+- Hypotenuse: It is the side opposite to the right angle of the triangle (or the largest side).

 Now, formulas for ratios are as follows:

 The reciprocal of sin, cos, and tan can also have names.
 Also, it’s obvious that they are trigonometric ratios.
 They are as follows:

 - cosecant or cosecθ= Hypotenuse/Perpendicular= Hypotenuse/Opposite